 Download of the PHREEQC version of the phosphate database

 The phosphate data base has developed together with the auxiliary information from the Nagra/PSI-Thermodynamic Data Base.
 It was converted to PHREEQC-format for temperatures 0-100 °C and focusses on magnesium phosphates.
 The Phreeqc user should copy the thermodynamic data listed in the phosphate data file into the input of his/her Phreeqc calculation, in order to introduce the phosphate data into the host database in use.
-The PHREEQC version of the Phosphate Thermodynamic Data Base is available here
+The PHREEQC version of the Phosphate Thermodynamic Data Base is available here.

-Thermodynamic data for Mg-phosphate and Ca-phosphate:
+Thermodynamic data for Mg-, Ca- and Al-phosphates:

 Thermodynamic data for magnesium and calcium-phosphate have been collected in Lothenbach et al (2019) and Xu et al (2020)